cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/environment-credentials.md

         }
 ```

-{{% notice note %}}
+{{% notice tip %}}
-Note that the `credentials` helper automatically creates two environment variables use the variable name we provided as a prefix and add `_USR` for the credential username and `_PSW` for the credential password.
+The `credentials` helper automatically creates two environment variables use the variable name we provided as a prefix and add `_USR` for the credential username and `_PSW` for the credential password.
 The credential variable without either suffix will provide the value in the format `username:password`.
 {{% /notice %}}

 3. At the bottom of the screen enter a commit message, leave **Commit directly to the `main` branch** selected and click the **Commit new file** button.